janos/swarm-test-cluster/swarm-test-cluster/README.md

 The image that is created will be named *go-ethereum-swarm-test*.

-## Creating the cluster
+## Creating the Swarm cluster

-Cluster is managed by Terraform as Docker containers from the same image within the dedicated Docker network.
+The Swarm cluster is managed by Terraform as Docker containers from the same image within the dedicated Docker network.

 Initialize the terraform only once: